-For performer, chocolate easter bunnies, rabbit skin; documented as GIFs on Facebook
+For performer, chocolate easter bunnies, rabbit skin; documented as GIFs on Facebook.
+Video shot by Adam Scott; gif editing by me.

 *Portfolio work as part of PhD thesis on Bodies and Boundaries in Performing Taxidermy; Critical reflection excerpts below.